 Q. How are indirect costs calculated for investigator-initiated awards?

-A. Except for the fellowship awards and other specific programs, indirect costs are provided as 10 percent of direct costs.
-For example, if the maximum direct costs are $100,000 per year, the maximum indirect costs are $10,000 per year for a combined total (direct plus indirect costs) of $110,000.
+A. Up to 10% of the total award may be used towards indirect costs.
+The sum of direct and indirect costs should not exceed the allotted maximum for the program.
+For example, if the maximum direct costs are $100,000 per year, the maximum indirect costs are $10,000 per year for a combine total (direct plus indirect costs) of $100,000 per year.

 Q. I am assisting an investigator who is applying for a Parkinson's Foundation grant.
 On the application, on Step Two, under Administrative Information, the form asks for an Authorized Recipient Information and Authorized Administrative Official.
 Who should I consider the Authorized Recipient/Official?